 One or more of the Governors has been paid remuneration or has received other benefits from an employment with the Academy Trust.
-The Headteacher and other Staff Governors only receive remuneration in respect of services they provide undertaking the roles of Headteacher and staff members under their contracts of employment, and not in respect of their services as Governors.
+The Headteacher and other staff Governors only receive remuneration in respect of services they provide undertaking the roles of Headteacher and staff members under their contracts of employment, and not in respect of their services as Governors.

-The value of Governors' remuneration and other benefits was as follows (2016: 7 month period):
+The value of Governors' remuneration and other benefits was as follows: